 Please note that not all tax offices offer ID controls, the tax administration provides ID controls at 42 selected tax offices.

 Who needs to meet for an ID control?

-All persons performing work onshore in Norway, have to meet in person for an ID control at the tax office.
+All persons performing work onshore in Norway, must meet in person for an ID control at the tax office.